Mobile Fidelity Sound Lab: Audio sourcing controversy

 On July 14, 2022, Michael Esposito, a record store owner and YouTuber, released a video on his YouTube channel "The 'In' Groove" stating that "pretty reliable sources" informed him that MFSL had been using Direct Stream Digital files created from the original analogue master tapes.
 John Wood, the label's executive president, saw Esposito's video and then invited him to California for a tour of their business.
 A second video was produced with Esposito interviewing MFSL staff, where they confirmed that they were using Direct Stream Digital files when creating their vinyl masters for duplication.
-The staff members stated that at least 60% of all titles used this process by the end of 2011, and that the process was also being used for the label's Ultradisc One-Step releases, which were previously marketed as coming directly from the original master tapes.
+The staff members stated that at least 60% of all titles used this process by the end of 2011, and that the process was also being used for the label's UltraDisc One-Step releases, which were previously marketed as coming directly from the original master tapes.
 The revelation generated controversy over not only Mobile Fidelity's integrity but also the extent of analog audio's perceived merits over digital audio.
+A reason why digital masters are created is due to the analog master tapes being fragile to damage, especially on older recordings.
+Each time a master tape is run, it undergoes wear.
+Mobile Fidelity claims that it does not edit the digital transfer from the analog master tape as a DSD file would have to be converted to a high-resolution PCM file so that it could be edited.

 In August 2022, Adam Stiles, a longtime customer of Mobile Fidelity Sound Lab, filed a class action fraud lawsuit against the label over the revelations.